emilyvertosick/Statistics-Course/docs/09-answers.md

   </tfoot>
 </table></div><!--/html_preserve-->

 When I did the graph, I used the variable "treatment" to get the names of the treatments (rather than the group number).
 I also used a function called `ggsurvplot` (from the `survminer` package) rather than the standard `plot` option, because `ggsurvplot` allows more customization to the graph.
+Survival time was specified as `survival_time/365.25` so that the graph is plotted showing survival time in years, rather than days.

 ```r